More than 26K Nevada Democrats take part in early voting

 “If we’re going to have gridlock with (Vermont Sen. Bernie Sanders), we might as well keep the guy who’s already in there because we already have the gridlock,” he said.
 “And we’re trying to get rid of that.”

-Two voters who preferred Sanders said they had a hard time reconciling voting for another Democrat in the general election if Sanders did not make it through.
+Two voters who preferred Vermont Sen. Bernie Sanders said they had a hard time reconciling voting for another Democrat in the general election if Sanders did not make it through.

 “He’s not corrupted by money,” said Chelsea, 36, who declined to provide her last name.